Jewish Cuisine

 Вінегрет з овочів – дуже смачний салат, і хоча в рецепт вінегрету з овочів входить велика кількість інгредієнтів, вони дуже органічно об'єднуються в цій страві.

-Jewish Cuisine and Kashrut
+Recipes of Jewish Cuisine

-Traditional Recipes of Jewish Cuisine
+History and Traditions of Jewish Cuisine